Asking your GP for contraception – the best way to discuss your options

 Can a GP refuse to prescribe my normal contraception?

-Yes, a GP can refuse to prescribe your normal contraception if they consider there to be risks involved.
-You may have had changes in your lifestyle or health which will determine whether a particular contraceptive would now place you more at risk.
-In the 6 weeks after having a baby, the risk of having a blood clot in your legs or lungs is increased.
+Yes, a GP can refuse to prescribe your normal contraception if they consider it to be unsafe for you.
+You may have had changes in your lifestyle or health which could mean a particular contraceptive now causes you more risk.
+For example, in the 6 weeks after having a baby, the risk of having a blood clot in your legs or lungs is increased.
 As the combined pill may slightly increase your risk of blood clots, an alternative method should be considered during this time.
 If you have taken up smoking since starting your contraception and you are over the age of 35, then combined hormonal contraception could be refused by your GP.

 Do you see a doctor or nurse about contraception?

-You can see either a doctor or nurse about your contraception choices.
-Most GP practices will offer nurse clinics where you can discuss your contraception with a nurse and also if it is straightforward to get a renewal of your current contraceptive.
-The GP practice may however ask you to see a doctor.
+You can see a doctor, nurse or pharmacist about your contraception.
+Most GP practices will offer nurse clinics where you can discuss your contraception with a nurse to start or get a renewal of your current contraceptive.
+You can also know do this at a pharmacy for oral ocntracveptives.
+The GP practice may however ask you to see a doctor if you have a complicated medical history.

 Can I get emergency contraception from my GP?